The Complete Guide to Washington Landlord Tenant Law (2024)

 • Fees: Any non-refundable fees, such as a late or pet fee, must be disclosed in the lease.

 • Fire safety: Landlords must inform tenants of their responsibility to maintain smoke detectors in the unit.
-Additionally, they must inform tenants if the building has a fire sprinkler or fire alarm system, as well as whether the building has a smoking policy and what it is.
+Additionally, they must inform tenants if the building has a fire sprinkler or fire alarm system, as well as whether the building has a smoking policy.

 Small claims court

 Landlords, if you need help with collecting rent or creating a lease agreement, and tenants, if you are looking to boost your credit, Azibo has got you covered.
-Learn about all of the benefits of using our free rental software today!
+Learn about all of the benefits of using our free rental management application today!

 Rachel Robinson